 If you want to extend your opportunities for service further, consider applying for a grant to fund your next service project.
 There are a variety of grants available to fund student service projects.

 The Community Fund recognizes service projects that benefit the local area.
 In addition to grants provided by the Center for Civic Engagement, the Bonner Scholars Community Fund provides funding for service projects, and the allocation process is student-run.
 The timeline for proposal submission and review is the same as other center grants.
 For more information, contact Director of the Bonner Scholars Program Kristin Booher at firstname.lastname@example.org.

 The Davidson College Office Support Staff awards $200 annually for a local community service project.
 Applications will be evaluated on the extent to which they embody the spirit of Jo Anne Shackelford - specifically, how they involve and benefit youth.

 Established in memory of Robert Stone, the fund provides students with the opportunity to design environmental service projects that combine academic and personal interests.

 Davidson students or groups of students can apply for a $10,000 grant to support projects that promote peace and address the root causes of conflict among parties (projects undertaken during the summer of 2015).
 Projects for Peace encourage student initiative, innovation, and entrepreneurship focusing on conflict prevention, resolution, or reconciliation.
 Proposals are due on Friday, January 30, 2015 by 5:00pm.
 View the Projects for Peace Call for Proposals (PDF).
-Additional information and deadlines will be available fall 2014.
 For more information, contact Program Coordinator Kyle Goodfellow.